WEREWOLFGHOST/racket-pdf/README.md

 # racket-pdf
-A racket llibrary for pdf files.
+A racket library for pdf files.